drewtucker/metacritic-rebuild/README.md

 * Metacritic is a website devoted to gathering and displaying ratings for Movies, Games, TV Shows and Music.
 * Each entry will have at least a title, a creator, and a single metascore (1-100).
 * To start with, all current entries will be displayed to the user on the home screen.
+* User is given the option of filtering entries using the links on the top navbar.
+* User is given the option to sign in via a google account using the "Sign in" button on the navbar.
-* User may sign in as an "admin" by clicking the 'sign in as Administrator' link at the bottom of the page.
+* Once user is logged in, they may access the admin screen by clicking the 'Admin Services' link at the bottom of the page.
-* Once signed in as an admin, the user will be given the option of adding an entry via the button on the top nav bar, and will be presented with a form to fill out relevant information.
+* Once signed in as an admin, the user will be given the option of adding an entry via the button on the top navbar, and will be presented with a form to fill out relevant information.
-* When the form is submitted, the form will disappear, the entry will be added to the list and displayed on the page.
+* When the form is submitted, the form will disappear, the entry will be added to the database and displayed on the page.
-* The admin will be given the option of editing an entry after it has been created.
+* The admin will be given the option of editing entries after they have been created.

 ## Future Plans
-* The user will be given the option of filtering the list by the type of media they wish to see.
-* The app will have separate pages for each form of media.
-* Each page will automatically filter for that form of media, and display the results.
+* Splash page with 'recommended' entries, i.e. highest scoring entries so far.
+* Route guards
+* Possible API calls for dynamically generating new entries.

 ## Contact